wieden-kennedy/pyrowire/docs/doc_sections/landscape.rst

 Distinct Events
 ---------------
 The following seven distinct events describe most of what pyrowire is doing.
-For any further clarification needs, consult the source code.
+For further clarification, consult the source code.

 1. An SMS is sent to a Twilio number or shortcode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~